Robert Burton: Reputation and legacy

 Burton earned a new generation of enthusiasts in the 20th and 21st centuries.
 As journalist Nick Lezard observed in 2000, though not often reprinted, "Robert Burton's Anatomy of Melancholy survives among the cognoscenti".
 Samuel Beckett drew influence from Burton's Anatomy, both in the misogynistic depiction of women in his early fiction, and the Latin quotations (via Burton) found throughout in his work.
-The eminent literary critic Northrop Frye was an admirer of the Anatomy; he characterized it as "an enormous survey of human life" which "ranks with Chaucer and Dickens, except the characters are books rather than people".
+The eminent literary critic Northrop Frye was an admirer of the Anatomy; he characterised it as "an enormous survey of human life" which "ranks with Chaucer and Dickens, except the characters are books rather than people".
 Psychiatrist and historian of ideas Jacques Barzun held up Burton as "the first systematic psychiatrist", praising him for the collection of "widely scattered case histories" of melancholia for his Anatomy, and treating the mentally ill with a "tender sympathy" uncharacteristic of subsequent psychiatrists.
 American writer Alexander Theroux has named Burton as one of his influences, and sometimes imitates his style.
 English novelist Philip Pullman praised the work in a 2005 article for The Telegraph as a "glorious and intoxicating and endlessly refreshing reward for reading".
 For Pullman, it is "one of the indispensable books; for my money, it is the best of all."
 Australian singer/songwriter Nick Cave listed Burton's Anatomy as one of his favourite books.

 Though Burton's legacy lies almost exclusively in his authorship of the Anatomy, his Philosophaster has increasingly been examined alongside it.
 As Murphy observed, Philosophaster "has received more attention than most of the other surviving examples of university drama."
 Since its first, mid-19th-century publication in Latin, it has been published three more times, twice with original translations into English.
 (Note: The four editions are: